spotlightpa/poor-richard/content/news/2020-09-02-SPLEVICTION03.md

 “This is a really positive development but the problem still remains that if people can’t pay their rent, and they’re not paying it, that bill is going to come at some point,” said Phyllis Chamberlain, executive director of the Housing Alliance of Pennsylvania.

-Lawmakers are weighing changes to Pennsylvania’s troubled rental assistance program, in part because many landlords have refused to participate, citing a $750 cap on the amount of assistance they can receive and a requirement that they waive their right to collect any remaining rent, a Spotlight PA <a href="https://www.spotlightpa.org/news/2020/08/pa-evictions-ban-rental-assistance-program-coronavirus-flaws/">review</a> found.
+Lawmakers are weighing changes to Pennsylvania’s troubled rental assistance program, in part because many landlords have refused to participate, citing a $750 cap on the amount of assistance they can receive and a requirement that they waive their right to collect any remaining rent, <a href="https://www.spotlightpa.org/news/2020/08/pa-evictions-ban-rental-assistance-program-coronavirus-flaws/" target=_blank>a Spotlight PA review found</a>.
 Onerous paperwork requirements have also slowed the pace of approving applications in some counties.

-A spokesperson for Wolf said the governor believes the state legislature should both fix the rental assistance program and reinstate the state’s eviction ban, which went further than the new federal order by preventing foreclosures.
+A spokesperson for Wolf said the governor believes the state legislature should <a href="https://www.spotlightpa.org/news/2020/09/pa-eviction-moratorium-tom-wolf-republican-lawmakers/" target=_blank>both fix the rental assistance program and reinstate the state’s eviction ban</a>, which went further than the new federal order by preventing foreclosures.

 “The eviction moratorium is important, but it’s temporary,” Chamberlain said.
 “Rental assistance is a longer-term solution that actually addresses the root problem.”